-We confirmed that this population of satellites with growing pericenters is not sensitive to the choice for the center of the MW-mass host in computing satellite distances.
+We confirmed that this population of satellites with growing pericentres is not sensitive to the choice for the center of the MW-mass host in computing satellite distances.
 Specifically, we examined these trends using the center of the host dark-matter halo (instead of the center of the stars in the host galaxy, as is our default).
-This results in only 7 additional satellites whose minimum and most recent pericenters differ by more than 5 per cent, which represents only $\approx 4$ per cent of all satellites with $\Nperi \geq 2$.
+This results in only 7 additional satellites whose minimum and most recent pericentres differ by more than 5 per cent, which represents only $\approx 4$ per cent of all satellites with $\Nperi \geq 2$.

-To quantify further the significance of this population, Figure~\ref{fig:torqued_hist} shows the probability distributions of the difference between key properties at the minimum and most recent pericenters for all satellites with growing pericenters.
-The left panel shows the fractional difference between the two pericenter distances, $(\dperimin - \dperirec) / \dperirec$.
+To quantify further the significance of this population, Figure~\ref{fig:torqued_hist} shows the probability distributions of the difference between key properties at the minimum and most recent pericentres for all satellites with growing pericentres.
+The left panel shows the fractional difference between the two pericentre distances, $(\dperimin - \dperirec) / \dperirec$.
 As the black point shows, the median fractional difference is $-37$ per cent, with a 68th percentile range of $-15$ to $-65$ per cent.

-Figure~\ref{fig:torqued_hist} (middle) shows the fractional difference in specific angular momentum at the minimum and most recent pericenters.
-Nearly all satellites with growing pericenters ($> 95$ per cent) experienced an increase in $\ell$ between the two pericenters; we do not show in Figure~\ref{fig:torqued_hist} the small percent with increased $\ell$.
+Figure~\ref{fig:torqued_hist} (middle) shows the fractional difference in specific angular momentum at the minimum and most recent pericentres.
+Nearly all satellites with growing pericentres ($> 95$ per cent) experienced an increase in $\ell$ between the two pericentres; we do not show in Figure~\ref{fig:torqued_hist} the small percent with increased $\ell$.
 The median fractional difference in $\ell$ is $-29$ per cent, with a range in the 68th percentile of $-10$ to $-60$ per cent.

-Finally, Figure~\ref{fig:torqued_hist} (right) shows the difference between the lookback times of the minimum and most recent pericenters.
+Finally, Figure~\ref{fig:torqued_hist} (right) shows the difference between the lookback times of the minimum and most recent pericentres.
 These satellites have a wide range of time differences, with a median of $\approx 6.3 \Gyr$ and 68th percentile range of $3.5 - 8.5 \Gyr$.
-These are slightly longer than the typical orbital periods of these satellites, $2 - 5 \Gyr$, as Figure~\ref{fig:torqued_orbits} shows, the minimum and most recent pericenters do not always occur successively.
+These are slightly longer than the typical orbital periods of these satellites, $2 - 5 \Gyr$, as Figure~\ref{fig:torqued_orbits} shows, the minimum and most recent pericentres do not always occur successively.